ElisaSpecchia/UnidimensionalKalmanFilter/Readme.md

 ## Unidimensional simulation of the motion of a whale
-The program shown here uses the kalman filter to track the movement of any object in one-dimensional motion with constant velocity, as long as both position and velocity are measured.
+The program shown here uses the kalman filter to track the movement of any object at constant velocity in one-dimensional systems, as long as both position and velocity are measured.
 For example, let's track a whale just equipped with a GPS receiver.

 In this particular systems, the estimated state vector (X) includes position and velocity,